flarelabs-net/vite-plugin-cloudflare/README.md

 #### Deploy to Cloudflare

-Run `wrangler deploy` to deploy your application to Cloudflare.
+Run `npm exec wrangler deploy` to deploy your application to Cloudflare.
 This command will automatically use the output `wrangler.json` that was included in the build output.

 ### Next steps

 In this tutorial, we created an SPA that could be deployed as a Worker with Workers Assets.
-We then added an API Worker that could be accessed from the front-end code.
+We then added an API Worker that could be accessed from the front-end code and deployed to Cloudflare.
 Possible next steps include:

 - Adding a binding to another Cloudflare service such as a [KV namespace](https://developers.cloudflare.com/kv/) or [D1 database](https://developers.cloudflare.com/d1/)